iomesh/docs/docs/advanced-functions/multiple-cluster-management.md

 sidebar_label: Multiple Cluster Management
 ---

 In a large-scale Kubernetes cluster, you can deploy multiple IOMesh clusters for data isolation, and each IOMesh cluster is an independent storage pool.
-In this case, the IOMesh CSI driver enables different IOMesh clusters to communicate, reducing the number of CSI drivers that may consume node resources.
+In this case, the IOMesh CSI driver enables different IOMesh clusters to communicate, reducing the number of CSI drivers that may consume unnecessary node resources.

 ![image](https://user-images.githubusercontent.com/102718816/228175494-9d69fac5-de12-4519-a85f-2520c2070f4c.png)

-## Multiple Cluster Deployment
+## Deployment

 To reduce the number of Pods required in a multi-cluster deployment of IOMesh, the management components shared by all IOMesh clusters, including the IOMesh Operator, IOMesh CSI driver, and Node Disk Manager, will be installed on the first IOMesh cluster, which is referred to as the management cluster.